 Averted in the Stargate Verse.
 Humans have been able to grievously upset a power balance that has stood for thousands of years and kick the collective butts of many an advanced species.

-Specifically, the Goa'uld are stupid egomaniacs with a god complex and ineffective technology.
+Specifically, the Goa'uld are stupid egomaniacs with a god complex and powerful but highly inefficient technology that only a handful of them even partially understand.
 The Asgard are physically about as strong as an infant.
-The Replicators (Milky Way) aren't really sentient.
+The Tok'ra are a dying race due to limited supplies of host bodies and the death of their only "queen" rendering them incapable of reproduction.
+The Replicators (Milky Way) aren't really sentient (at first).
 Pretty much everyone else is either human or a Reality Warper.

 OTOH, aside from the Asgard and the Reol, we're pretty near the bottom of the raw strength scale.